 1.1.
 Calling Phone Numbers in Canada and in USA

 When I use my smartphone in Canada to call any phone number in Canada or in USA, I have to dial "1" before I

 2. Using Smartphones in Many Foreign Countries

 The "Unlimited" smartphone service plans from Sprint and from AT&T described in Section 1 are usable only in

 For users who go to many other foreign countries frequently, my friend, Don Tow, recommends using Google

-Fi Plan for smartphone services as described in the Google Fi website.
+Fi Plan for smartphone services as described in here and in the Google Fi website.